 Q. How do you check the document?

 A. You’ll need to send a Word document so that I can use Track Changes to offer suggestions, changes, corrections and comments.
 It’s then your responsibility to either accept or reject those changes and produce a clean document.
 It’s a good idea for a copy editor to check the document twice – once to copy edit, and then again to check all changes.
-But in real life, people don’t often have the time or resources to run this second check.
-Therefore, please ensure you put plenty of time aside to go through all changes.
+But in real life, people don’t often have the time or budget to run this second check.
+Therefore, please ensure you put plenty of time aside to go through all changes very carefully, and ask for clarification if you need it.

 Q. What sort of things do you check?

 A. Unless you specify otherwise, I use the Macquarie Dictionary and the AGPS Style Guide to make all decisions – that means, for example, whether to spell out numbers from one to ten, or whether you opt for single or double quotation marks.
-Obviously, if you’re submitting to a journal, I would copy edit your work along the journal’s style guide.
-Apart from obvious grammatical or typing errors, I’m also checking for style consistency (for example, using the word ‘per cent’ or the symbol ‘%’ consistently throughout the document).
+If you’re working to a specific style guide (for example, when submitting to a particular journal), I would copy edit your work to those specifications.
+Apart from obvious grammatical or typing errors, I’m also checking for style consistency (for example, using the word ‘percent’ or the symbol ‘%’ consistently throughout the document).

 Q. How long does it take?

 A. Every text is different and everyone’s writing ability is different, therefore I can give you a broad guestimate, but I’ll be able to give you a better idea once I’ve seen a sample of your work.
-As a very rough guide, an 8 000 word journal article might take 2 to 3 hours, and a 60 000 word thesis might take around 10 to 14 hours.
+As a very rough guide, an 8 000 word journal article might take 2 to 3 hours, and a 80 000 word thesis might take around 12 to 18 hours, depending on your requirements.

 Q. Will you check referencing?

 A. Immaculate referencing in academic papers is critical.
 I can check that your in-text citations match your reference list and vice versa, and I can also format your list to a particular style (for example Harvard or APA).
-This task is quite a fiddly and time consuming one though, so allow yourself time and resources.
-Or find a really good friend to help you out for the cost of a coffee!
+This task is quite a fiddly and time consuming one though, and is not included in the time estimates provided above.

 Q. How much notice do you need?